 The example above (the choking case) actually happened, and those of you who attended the Writers’ Police Academy session taught by DNA expert Dr. Dan Krane heard him speak of it.
 He was the expert who proved this was indeed possible and he testified to it in the groundbreaking case involving accused killer Dr. Dirk Grenadier.

-… DNA can also be transferred to people who then use that item, such as a towel that’s been used by someone else.
-DNA can even be transferred from one article of clothing to another in a washing machine.
+DNA can also be transferred to people who then use that item, such as a towel that’s been used by someone else.
+DNA can even be transferred from one article of clothing to another in a clothes washer.

 Evidence that’s been cross-contaminated will exhibit false results and could be used to convict the innocent and allow the guilty to go free.”